ICRAR/libprofit/docs/api.rst

    that indicates for each pixel of the image whether the profiles should be calculated or not.
    If ``NULL`` all pixels are calculated.

-.. member:: std::string error

-   An error string indicating that an error at the model level has been detected.
-   Users should check that there is no error in any of the profiles after making a model using :func:`profit_get_error`.